micahlmartin/jvx/docs/COMPONENT_GUIDELINES.md

 ## Review Checklist
 - [ ] Component follows TypeScript guidelines
-- [ ] All styles use design system tokens
+- [ ] All styles use Tailwind classes with design system tokens
+- [ ] Complex class combinations are organized and documented
 - [ ] Tests are comprehensive and passing
 - [ ] Documentation is complete and accurate
 - [ ] Accessibility requirements are met